DataDog/documentation/content/en/monitors/guide/troubleshooting-monitor-alerts.md

 While monitor *evaluations* are stateless, meaning that the result of a given evaluation does not depend on the results of previous evaluations, monitors themselves are stateful, and their state is updated based on the evaluation results of their queries and configurations.
 A monitor evaluation with a given status won't necessarily cause the monitor's state to change to the same status.
 See below for some potential causes:

-1. **Metrics are too sparse within a metric monitor's evaluation window**
+#### Metrics are too sparse within a metric monitor's evaluation window

 If metrics are absent from a monitor's evaluation window, and the monitor is not configured to anticipate [no-data conditions][1], the evaluation may be `skipped`.
-In such a case, the monitor state is not updated, so a monitor previously in `OK` state remains `OK`, and likewise with a monitor in `Alert` state.
+In such a case, the monitor state is not updated, so a monitor previously in the `OK` state remains `OK`, and likewise with a monitor in the `Alert` state.
 Use the [history][2] graph on the monitor status page and select the group and time frame of interest.
 If data is sparsely populated, see [monitor arithmetic and sparse metrics][3] for more information.

-2. **Monitor state updates due to external conditions**
+#### Monitor state updates due to external conditions

 The state of a monitor may also sometimes update in the absence of a monitor evaluation, for example, due to [auto-resolve][4].